realDragonium/NeurosamaBalatro/README.md

 A comprehensive Balatro mod that integrates with the Neuro-sama SDK to enable autonomous AI gameplay.
 This mod allows the AI VTuber Neuro-sama to play Balatro independently while viewers watch, with seamless WebSocket communication and intelligent game state analysis.

+## Philosophy

+This mod is designed for a **non-curated game experience** for Neuro-sama.
+It doesn't aim to limit the scope or complexity of the game.
+She's free to discover it for herself and make mistakes all she wants!
+The goal is to provide an authentic, unfiltered gaming experience where Neuro can learn, experiment, and play naturally.

 ## Features

 ### 🔧 **Mod Compatible**
-- Dynamic card descriptions read from UI rendering (not hardcoded)
-- Should work with any custom jokers/consumables from other mods
+- Dynamic card descriptions read from UI rendering (not hardcoded), so it should work with a lot of custom jokers/consumables from other mods.

 ### 🤝 **Co-op Ready**
 - Actions and context mirror real-time game state for multiple observers